siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

 * A location is considered as infected if an infected person visited that location.
 * The parameter `HIGH_RISK_LOCATIONS_NUMBER` is optional.
-User who want to see a specific number of high risk locations need to specify this parameter.
+Users who want to see a specific number of high risk locations need to specify this parameter.
-* `HIGH_RISK_LOCATIONS_NUMBER` must be a non-negative interger and it must not be larger than the total number of locations.
+* `HIGH_RISK_LOCATIONS_NUMBER` must be a non-negative integer and it must not be larger than the total number of locations.
-* If user specify a valid value for `HIGH_RISK_LOCATIONS_NUMBER`, the number of high risk locations displayed will be equal to the user specified value.
+* If you specify a valid number for `HIGH_RISK_LOCATIONS_NUMBER`, the number of high risk locations displayed will be equal to number you specified.
-* If user does not specify any value for `HIGH_RISK_LOCATIONS_NUMBER` (i.e. leaving this parameter blank), the number of high risk locations displayed will be calculated by the app following this rule: If number of infected locations are more than 60% of number of total locations, number of high risk locations equals to 40% of number of total locations.
+* If you do not specify any value for `HIGH_RISK_LOCATIONS_NUMBER` (i.e. leaving this parameter blank), the number of high risk locations displayed will be calculated by the app following this rule: If number of infected locations are more than 60% of number of total locations, number of high risk locations equals to 40% of number of total locations.
 Else, number of high risk locations equals to number of infected locations.
 * Let number of high risk locations be `n`.
 The first `n` number of most infected locations are shown.